 The effect is two-fold, in that the preventative maintenance schedule generates work orders automatically for each type of inspection, with the proper pre-determined answers to questions, or attached checklists, but also it keeps track of the maintenance being performed on each piece of equipment separately.
 This gives HighPoint greater insight into leaks and other repairs happening on each piece of equipment, enabling them to monitor trends and make changes to inspection frequency if needed on equipment that continuously doesn’t meet compliance.

 “Now I’m going to be able to tell you exactly which pieces of equipment are the issue, and we can analyze the data and figure out why,” said Calhoun.
 “Being able to pull reports, instead of diving into spreadsheets and pieces of paper, really makes it more efficient to look at our equipment and forecast failure rates and what pieces of equipment seem to be holding up better in the field.”

 Selecting a Customizable and Integrated Solution

 When it came time to select a field service software, HighPoint looked at a few different options, but it was the ability to visualize what their system could look like within Fieldpoint that helped narrow the selection.
-HighPoint’s implementation required an integration to a secondary system, SiteView, which houses all their site and equipment information, as well as levels of customization around their equipment tracking, scheduling, and offline capability.
+HighPoint’s implementation required integration to a secondary system, SiteView, which houses all their site and equipment information, as well as levels of customization around their equipment tracking, scheduling, and offline capability.